 - other things might get worse (we can get side effects)

 - our overall condition might get worse and worse

 Let’s go back now to our friend Luke’s original problem.
-He’s not making enough money to pay his bills and for some of the things he wants.
-Let’s say that instead of buying some of the things he wanted, he paid for some extra tools and training and worked a little harder at his business and started to make more money.
-His problem might have gotten a little worse, at first, (because he didn’t buy some of the things he wanted) but within a few months he’s making enough money to pay his bills, buy some of the things he wants, and have enough left over to pay off some debt and buy his mother a present.
+He’s not making enough money to pay his bills or buy some of the things he wants.
+Let’s say that instead of buying some of the things he wants, he buys some extra tools and training and works a little harder at his business and starts to make more money.
+His problem might have gotten a little worse, at first (because he didn’t buy some of the things he wanted), but within a few months he’s making enough money to pay his bills, buy some of the things he wants, and have enough left over to pay off some debt and buy his mother a present.
 Those are nice side benefits.
 The month after that he can always reinvest some of his extra money for more tools and training.
 Similarly, when we focus on restoring health

 - our overall condition can get better and better

 Treating Symptoms Versus Restoring Health